-Aside from the beer, 4 Pines kitchen is in itself what many locals come back for multiple times a week!
+Aside from the beer, the 4 Pines kitchen in Manly keeps many locals come back multiple times a week.
 From an eye fillet steak, to their famous chunky chips the menu covers all bases, while the mega burger and signature beef pie are the stuff of local legend, The venue also hosts live music every Tuesday, Wednesday and Sunday.
 You'll even find a magician wandering between the tables on Thursdays in what could be an Aussie brewery first, plus special beer nights and themed beer events and festivals, all of which you can keep up to date with by joining their beer club.

 Here's hoping more Australians who can't find good beer at their local follow the 4 Pines example.